 Do you ever feel like you fall into the same unhelpful patterns of thinking and acting even though you know you don’t want to but can’t stop yourself?
-For example:

 - You have relationships with people who end up hurting you in some way, even when they start out well.
 You might know that you should end the relationship, but fear how you would cope alone.

 - You put so much pressure on yourself to do things well that it leads to high levels of stress and feeling exhausted.

 - You are someone who will help others out, often to a point that you lose out or your needs aren’t met, which can lead to you feeling upset or sad.

 - You are highly anxious about what other people will think of you that it stops you from doing things, socialising or being the ‘real you’.
 It may be that you hide this well from others, but deep down you feel lonely.

 - You have a belief that you are unworthy, inferior, or unlovable, which leads to a cycle of self-blame and excessive fear of criticism.

 A schema is a self-defeating life pattern involving thinking, emotion, and physical sensations and include our memories and how we view the world.
 Schemas are developed from our childhood experiences and lead us to play out the same patterns of behaviour with other people again and again.
 These patterns are developed as a way of keeping ourselves safe from scary or problematic situations as a child, however, as we become an adult they are unhelpful and hard to cope with.